RohiniKrishnamoorthy/EDA-Data-cleaning/README.md

 # EDA-Data-cleaning
 Dataset is about the death rates of age group under 5 years globally, taken from WHO website.
-This project is about analysing global under5 Death rates You can find the raw data & official analysis here: https://platform.who.int/data/maternal-newborn-child-adolescent-ageing/indicator-explorer-new/mca/number-of-under-five-deaths---by-cause
+You can find the raw data & official analysis here: https://platform.who.int/data/maternal-newborn-child-adolescent-ageing/indicator-explorer-new/mca/number-of-under-five-deaths---by-cause